Home Cocktails Ordinary Drink Vesuvio

 Can I substitute the egg white in the Vesuvio cocktail?

-Yes, you can substitute the egg white with aquafaba, which is the liquid from canned chickpeas.
-This vegan alternative will still give you the frothy texture without using any animal products.
+Yes, if you prefer not to use egg white, you can substitute it with aquafaba, which is the liquid from canned chickpeas.
+This vegan alternative will still provide a similar frothy texture to the cocktail without compromising the overall flavor.

-What type of light rum works best for the Vesuvio?
+What type of light rum is best for making a Vesuvio?

-What is the best way to achieve a frothy texture in the Vesuvio?
+What is the best way to achieve the frothy texture in a Vesuvio?

-To achieve the best frothy texture in the Vesuvio, it's important to dry shake the ingredients (shake without ice) first to emulsify the egg white, then add ice and shake again.
-This technique enhances the frothiness of the cocktail.
+To achieve the signature frothy texture in a Vesuvio, it's essential to dry shake the ingredients first—shake without ice for about 15 seconds before adding ice and shaking again.
+This technique emulsifies the egg white and creates a rich foam when strained into the glass.

 You Might Also Like